oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 To create a new notebook version and view version history:
 1. On the Notebooks page, click on the _Paragraph Dependencies Demo_ notebook to open it in the notebook editor.
 	> **Note:**  **Version 1** of this notebook is already created as part Task 6.1 in this lab.
-It contains the archived code to create the view ESM_SH_DATA, count the number of records, and view the data.
+It contains the archived code to create the view `ESM_SH_DATA`, count the number of records, and view the data.
 Clicking on the notebook opens the original editable version.

 	![Notebooks versions page](images/click-para-dep-nb.png)